zuraxy/hackathon/Cycling/API_INTEGRATION.md

 # API Service Integration Documentation

-This document explains how the service files are integrated with the frontend components in the CycleWaze app.
+This document explains how the service files are integrated with the frontend components in the Pedal Map app.

 ## Service Files